 There are church members who serve on committees and others that donate their time to mission projects and causes.
 Why?
 Because we know we are called to worship God here in this place and then go into the world and care for God’s children.
 We do it with joy!

-The Food Pantry for the Commerce Alliance for Ministry is housed at the First Presbyterian Church in Commerce and is staffed by the members of the church.
-Those interested in donating canned goods and dry goods are welcome to drop off their donations during the church office business hours which are Monday through Friday 9am – 12pm.
-You may also purchase pre-packaged bags of grocery from Brookshire’s Grocery in Commerce.
-Food pantry volunteers will see that these bags are delivered to the church each week.
+The Commerce Food Pantry is housed at the First Presbyterian Church in Commerce and is staffed solely by volunteers.
+Those interested in donating canned goods and dry goods are welcome to drop off their donations during the church office business hours.
+Monetary donations are also accepted and a receipt will be given if requested.
+You may also purchase pre-packaged bags of food from Brookshire’s Grocery located at 1603 Culver Street in Commerce.
+Food Pantry volunteers will see that these bags are delivered to the Pantry distribution center at the church each week.

-The Food Pantry is open to those individuals and families in need each Thursday from 2pm – 3pm.
-Please contact the church office at (903) 886-3783 for more detailed information.
+The Commerce Food Pantry is open to those individuals and families in need each Thursday from 2pm – 4p.m.
+Please contact the church office at (903)886-3783 for more detailed information.